Gloucester prison.

 beside the road and was arrested after telling the person who found him that he

-and the only motive he could suggest for the murder was that he wanted to kill
+motive he could suggest for the murder was that he wanted to kill a woman, any

-a woman, any woman!
-He denied that he
+woman!
+He denied that he even knew who

-hanging took place on Monday the 12th of May on the same gallows although the
+on Monday the 12th of May on the same gallows although the pit had been

-die as easily as most of Marwood’s other victims, it took four minutes before
+as most of Marwood’s other victims, it took four minutes before his body became

 Berry